 Therefore in starting up any business or pursuing any career, one needs to first understand your role within the firm - are you a small gear or a large gear?
 Regardless of which one you are, if you can't make a difference to the organization you work for and its clients, there is really very little that you can ask for commercially.

 Don’t get me wrong and under-price yourself.
 Shoot for the sky if you can.
 But remember that if you ask for high fees or draw a high salary, you must deliver.
 And don’t get cocky.
 More importantly, don’t ever be complacent.

 Everything has a cost and nothing comes for free.

 It was much later in my investment banking years, and after starting a business, that I truly appreciated what revenue model and cost structure really means.

-Usually, the people who are most instrumental to that growth will be rewarded, but in larger organizations, there is always bound to be some dislocation of credit.
-So don't get disgruntled when you get paid a lesser bonus than expected.
+Usually, the people who are most instrumental to that growth will be rewarded, but in larger organisations, there is always bound to be some dislocation of credit.
+Don't get too quickly disgruntled when you get paid a lesser bonus than expected.

-Understanding this cost structure early on in your career makes you more sensitive to not only the firm’s P&L, but also the need to strategically and smartly source for sales.
+Understanding this corporate dynamics early on in your career makes you more sensitive to not only the firm’s P&L, but also the need to intelligently source for sales and develop yourself personally.